Guidelines on Company Procedures Relating to the Code of Practice

 23) Donations and Grants to Institutions, Organisations and Associations

 The Code requires public disclosure of transfers of value in relation to contracts under which institutions etc provide services to pharmaceutical companies (Clause 21 and its supplementary information).
-This will apply to data for 2015 and each calendar year thereafter.
-Disclosure of 2015 data is required in 2016.
 Disclosure must be carried out in accordance with Clause 24.

 24) Meetings and Hospitality